Changes in Star Wars re-releases

-Changes in Star Wars re-releases vary from minor differences in color timing, audio mixing, and take choices to major insertions of new visual effects, additions of characters and dialogue, scene expansions, and replacement of original cast members with newer ones.
-Though changes were also made to the prequel trilogy, the original trilogy saw the most alteration.
-Dissatisfied with the original theatrical cuts of the original Star Wars film, The Empire Strikes Back, and Return of the Jedi, creator George Lucas altered the films in ways that were ostensibly not initially possible, primarily due to limitations of time, budget, and technology.
+Many of the films in the Star Wars franchise have been re-released, both theatrically and on home media formats.
+Franchise creator George Lucas often altered the films for the re-releases.
+These alterations range from minor refinements (such as color grading and audio mixing) to major changes (such as the insertion of new dialogue, characters, and visual effects).
+The original trilogy was altered the most, although revisions were also made to the prequels.
+According to Lucas, some changes brought the films closer to his original vision, while others were attempts to create continuity with later films.

-The first substantial changes were made in 1997 with the release of a Special Edition remaster in commemoration of the franchise's twentieth anniversary.
+While different versions of the Star Wars films have existed since the 1977 release of the original film (later titled A New Hope), the first major changes were made in 1997 for the release of a Special Edition remaster in commemoration of the franchise's 20th anniversary.
 These changes were largely made as visual effects tests for the forthcoming prequel films, demonstrating the possibilities of computer-generated imagery (CGI).
 Additional notable changes were made when the original trilogy was released on DVD in 2004, in an attempt to create more consistency with the prequel trilogy.
 More changes were made to the films for their Blu-ray release in 2011 and for their 4K Ultra HD release in 2019.

-Although some critics felt that many smaller changes were improvements, innocuous, or understandable, most larger changes were received negatively by fans and critics—particularly those made to the original trilogy, which has never been released in its unaltered form in high definition.
+Although some fans and critics felt that many of the smaller changes were innocuous or justified, most larger changes were received negatively—particularly those made to the original three films, the theatrical versions of which have never been officially released on home video in high definition.
+Although the master negatives of the original trilogy were dismantled, another set of high-quality duplicates was created for long-term preservation.